IDPros/bok-toc/breakdown.md

       4. A short history of public key infrastructure (PKI)
    2. Trust boundaries and domains of administration
    3. Logs, monitors and forensics
    4. Risks, Threats and responses
       1. Common ways to evaluate and register risks
       1. Threat modeling
       2. social engineering
       3. common exploitations
       4. vulnerabilities and patches
-5. Articles on different common IAM architectures, specifically on-premise, hybrid, or cloud-based identity architecture, and the pros and cons of each [ This appears to be calling for a deeper dive on Technical Architecture - these topics are already covered briefly in the published introduction]
+5. Articles on different common IAM architectures, specifically on-premise, hybrid, or cloud-based identity architecture, and the pros and cons of each [ This appears to be calling for a deeper dive on Technical Architecture - these topics are already covered briefly in the published introduction] - GBD to breakdown.
 6. A single article that describe when, where and how federated identity management is appropriate.
 This is not a technical how-to, but establishes whether it makes sense for a use-case.
 The "how" portion refers to organzing framework between the domains.
    1. start from the idea of Trust boundaries and domains of administration.
-This will provide a framework to discuss the use-cases of the major sectors:  for instance, E-Government identity federation has different pros and cons than enterprise, which is different again from academia
+   2. discuss the use-cases and what problems they are trying to solve
+      3. use case 1
+      4. use case n